 2.6 Data Processing and Isobaric Tags for Relative and Absolute Quantification

 DIA-NN(v1.8.1) is the database search software used for DIA mass spectrum data in this study.
 Libraryfree method is used to search the database, and the search parameters are as follows: The database is uniprot-proteome_UP000000589_Mus_musculus.fasta database.
 DIA-NN (v1.8.1) software was used for qualitative and quantitative analysis of protein from mass spectrum data.
 After standardized treatment, the mean ratio of repeated quantitative values of each protein in all organisms was used as the difference multiple (FC, Fold Change), and the difference test used the quantitative value of each protein in the two groups of samples for t test.
 For this study, a high peptide confidence (1% FDR) was selected. the cut-off value of 1.5-fold for up-regulated proteins, and 0.6667-fold for down-regulated proteins, p-value <0.05 , were set as differentially expressed proteins (DEPs).
+The bioinformatics analysis pipeline, including GO and KEGG enrichment, was performed as previously described [22, 23].

 2.7 Bioinformatics Analysis